sullis/hbc-tech-blog/_posts/2019-04-08-make-your-own-ci.md

 Versioning and publishing npm packages can become quite monotonous.
 That's when I got the idea… wouldn't it be great if we could handle that automatically based off the head commit (it includes the title + commit history if you're squashing commits), and look for `[breaking|feature]` (or `[ci skip]`).
 For example, a pull-request with `[breaking] Major API changes` would cause our package to increment and publish a major version.

 Now, one challenge when working with Lambda + API Gateway is that your task [must complete within 30 seconds](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html).
-Even if we could install, lint, and test our code in 30 seconds I don't like the possibility of random timeouts… so this is where we'll get fancy ✨.​ For tasks that require heavy lifting, we can offload them to AWS ECS– which can run as long as they need, in any environment we want, only when we need them (*read: save $$$*).
+Even if we could install, lint, and test our code in 30 seconds I don't like the possibility of random timeouts… so this is where we'll get fancy ✨.​ For tasks that require heavy lifting, we can offload them to AWS ECS– which can run as long as they need, in any environment we want, only when we need them, therefore being cost-effective.
 Fantastic!

 Here's what we'll do: